inmite/imt-crypted-resources/README.md

     $ java -jar input.png output.cri ffa17e84f481201844724a4e1c1b981e

+The command above stores the crypted version of <code>input.png</code> to the file
+<code>output.cri</code>, using <code>ffa17e84f481201844724a4e1c1b981e</code> as the key
+for encryption.

 Also, there is a sample iOS project that demonstrates the use of the client side library.
+All library files are under <code>Lib/CryptedResources</code> groupd in the project.
+To use the library, just drag and drop the <code>Lib/CryptedResources</code> group to your project.

 Basically, you need to visit <code>CryptedConstants.h</code> file and put the generated key there: